auth0/docs/articles/protocols/saml/saml-sp-generic.md

 If the Identity Provider does not support uploading a metadata file, you can configure it manually as follows:

 The Identity Provider will need to know where to send the SAML assertions after it has authenticated a user.
 This is the Assertion Consumer Service URL in Auth0.
-The Identity Provider may call this any of the following
+The Identity Provider may call this any of the following:

 * Assertion Consumer Service URL
 * Application Callback URL